Plan-T42/HoloCrane-V1_setup-with-twinbase-and-NextMind/README.md

 ### DT document scene

-Click the "get Digital Twin Info" button, the content fetched f Digital Twin name, Description, Owner and Location are
+Click the "get Digital Twin Info" button, the content fetched from the JSON URL will be selectively displayed in the canvas under "Digital Twin name", "Description", "Owner" and "Location".

 ### NextMind scene